DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/docs/11_glossary.md

 Text without any visual formatting such as bold, italic, font types and sizes, clickable hyperlinks, etc. ASCII is the oldest and still most common plain-text format.

 #####Platform
 A generic term to describe technology that serves as a foundation for other technology.
-For example, the Internet is a platform for other network services, and operating systems are platforms for other software applications.
+For example, the internet is a platform for other network services, and operating systems are platforms for other software applications.
 (Platform-independent software can, theoretically, run on any computer.)

 #####Print On Demand (POD)
 Print on demand (POD) is a digital printing technology in which a book or other publication is not printed in an edition of several hundred or thousand copies, but in individual copies 'on demand' based on a single customer's order.
 The emergence of POD has had a significant impact on the publishing industry, because for the first time it allowed authors to self-publish at a very low cost.
 Print on demand is sometimes also called publishing on demand.